uber/cadence/docs/key_features.md

 result, or a timeout to the workflow code and let the workflow code determine how each one of those result types should be handled.

-### Asynch Activity Completion
+### Async Activity Completion
-Incorporate human input or thrid-party service asynchronous callbacks into your workflows.
+Incorporate human input or third-party service asynchronous callbacks into your workflows.
 Cadence allows a workflow to pause execution on an activity and wait for an external actor to resume it with a callback.
 During this pause, the activity does not have any actively executing code, such as a polling loop, and is merely an entry in the Cadence datastore.
 Therefore, the workflow is unaffected by any